Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In six games over the last 10 matchups when favored by bookmakers, the Tigers have a record of 5-1.
+- In seven games as the favorite over the last 10 matchups, the Tigers have a record of 5-2.

-- In their last 10 games with a total, the Tigers and their opponents have failed to hit the over four times.
+- When it comes to hitting the over, the Tigers and their opponents are 6-4-0 in their last 10 games with a total.

 Discover More About This Game